Zigelzi/oiva/README.md

 - [x] Player can deliver the scooter
 - [x] Camera follows the player
 - [x] Player needs to deliver multiple scooters to finish the level
+- [ ] Player can get visual reward when delivering scooter

+### Challenge

 - [ ] Player consumes energy when moving
 - [ ] Player consumes additional energy when carrying scooter

+### Discovery & surprise

 - [ ] Player can get hint of hideout
+- [ ] Scooters fly out from the hideout
+- [ ] Player can zoom out to view the big picture
-- [ ] Player can get visual reward when delivering scooter
+- [ ] Player can zoom in to look for the details

 ### Scenes

 - [x] Player can advance to next level when successfully parking all scooters
 - [ ] Success scene is displyed after a short delay

-### Camera

-- [ ] Player can zoom out to view the big picture
-- [ ] Player can zoom in to look for the details

 ### Bugs